 Beavers probably see a culvert beneath a road as a hole in an otherwise fine dam.
 So they try to plug the hole and a flooded road may result.
 Semi-circular fences of sturdy wire mesh are used to prevent road flooding by protecting culvert inlets from such plugging.
 These are called diversion dams (because they divert the beaver’s attention from the culvert), or pre-dams (because they stimulate the beaver to build a dam against the fence).

-Concrete reinforcing wire, supported by metal fence posts, can be used to make the fence.
+Concrete reinforcing wire or stronger gauge fencing, supported by metal fence posts, can be used to make the fence.
 Where roadbeds are built quite high with respect to the water level and the water level upstream is not a problem, installing a diversion dam may be sufficient.

 The photo shows a diversion dam at Gatineau Park in Canada.
 See how the beavers have built over the wire fence making it invisible.
 Note that the culvert inlet is also protected by a cylinder of wire fencing, which has become rust-colored and blends in well with the scenery.